Kids Come First workshops are now available at Thames Valley Family Mediation Service!

 Great advice to parents from young adults about dealing with divorce

-How You Can Create a ‘Safe Roof’ Effect for Your Children
+How To Create a ‘Safe Roof’ Effect for Your Children

 How is it possible to work together as parents when it seems you disagree on everything?
 When you are both so wound up by the personal conflict that this can often be ‘played out’ in front of your child.
 Remember, children can be very astute and pretty clever at figuring out how to get what they want!
 They can be especially good at achieving this when they observe that you don’t speak or see each other.
 This in itself is not necessarily bad, (particularly when there is high conflict) however, you don’t want them to be keeping secrets or lying to both of you and potentially finding themselves in an unsafe situation.